-For warranty terms and conditions, please contact EKO Instruments or your distributer for further details.
-EKO guarantees that the product delivered to customer has been tested to ensure the instrument meets its published specifications.
-The warranty included in the conditions of delivery is valid only if the product has been installed and used according to the instructions provided in this operating manual.
+For warranty terms and conditions, contact EKO or your distributor for further details.

+EKO guarantees that the product delivered to customer has been verified, checked and tested to ensure that the product meets the appropriate specifications.
+The product warranty is valid only if the product has been installed and used according to the directives provided in this instruction manual.

-In case any manufacturing defect(s) will occur, the defected part(s) will be repaired or replaced under warranty; however the warranty will not be applicable if:
+In case of any manufacturing defect, the product will be repaired or replaced under warranty.
+However, the warranty does not apply if:

-- > Any modification or repair has been done by other than EKO service personnel. - > The damage or defect is caused by disrespecting the specifications mentioned on the product brochure or instruction manual.
+- Any modification or repair was done by any person or organization other than EKO service personnel. - The damage or defect is caused by not respecting the instructions of use as given on the product brochure or the instruction manual.

 2-3.
-About Operating Manual
+About Instruction Manual

-Copy Rights Reserved by EKO INSTRUMENTS CO., LTD. Making copies of whole or part of this document without permission from EKO is prohibited.
+Copy Rights Reserved by EKO INSTRUMENTS CO., LTD. Making copies of whole or parts of this document without permission from EKO is prohibited.

-This manual was issued: 2018/04/24 Version Number: 3
+This manual was issued:2019/05/20Version Number:3